title-image

 Step 1.

-Open a new image (the size doesn't matter as we are
+Open a new image (the size doesn't matter as we are not actually going to

-to be open or the tools will be greyed out).
+be using it, but an image has to be open or the tools will be greyed out).

 We will start by creating the custom line styles